 This dashboard is ideal for accessing patient records, medical history, and insights about patients from several hospitals within the same system.
 The patient dashboard significantly cuts down the time it takes to respond to a patient and improves overall client happiness.

 Repeating the same information to various doctors is one of the most difficult tasks a patient must undertake.
-But healthcare facilities can extract data from an EHR record and integrate it with the dashboard on their CRM to access patient information within the hospital’s system.
-The dashboard helps you organize the data you frequently view in one area.
+But healthcare facilities can extract data from an EHR record and integrate it with the dashboard on their CRM to access patient information within the hospital’s system, The dashboard helps you organize the data you frequently view in one area.
+This would make the intake process more efficient, reduce errors, and spare the patients from repeatedly sharing the same information.

 It’s important to keep in mind that patients who are discontent are less likely to return to your facility.
 Moreover, after a negative experience, they won’t refer your clinic to friends and family, or worse, can steer them away from it.